eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 H_{\text{gasUsed}} , H_{\text{gasLimit}}, H_{\text{baseFeePerGas}} \in \mathbb{N} \qquad (41)
 $$

-Then it provides us with the types for the transaction parameter , These are bounded by a max value of 2^256 or approx 10^77, thats the max these numbers can go to
+Then it provides us with the types for the transaction parameter , These are bounded by a max value of 2^256 or approx 10^77, that's the max these numbers can go to

 $$T_{\text{maxPriorityFeePerGas}} , T_{\text{maxFeePerGas}}, T_{\text{gasLimit}}, T_{\text{gasPrice}} \in\mathbb{N}_{256}$$